revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 </details>

 ---
-6.How to iterate over the list of elements?Give code.
+6.How to iterate over the list of elements?
+Give code.

 <details><summary> <b>Show Answer</b> </summary>